 Mallika Kapur is CNNs Mumbai-based international correspondent and is responsible for the networks coverage from Indias financial capital.
-She also covers news stories from across South Asia.

 Kapur is Indian and was born in Calcutta.
-She graduated with a BA (Honours) in International Relations from Brown University, USA, and went on to do a Masters in Broadcast Journalism at Columbia University's Graduate School of Journalism in New York.
+She graduated with a BA (Honors) in International Relations from Brown University, USA, and went on to do a Masters in Broadcast Journalism at Columbia University's Graduate School of Journalism in New York.
 Her journalistic career began with an internship at The Statesman newspaper in Calcutta, India.